Damian Jones (basketball): Golden State Warriors (2016–2019)

 While working out with the Orlando Magic in the lead up to the draft, Jones suffered a torn pectoral muscle in his right arm, which required surgery.
 Despite this, Jones was selected by the Golden State Warriors with the 30th overall pick in the 2016 NBA draft.
 He signed with the Warriors on July 13, and made his NBA debut on December 10 against the Memphis Grizzlies.
-On February 1, 2017, in his first game for the Warriors at Oracle Arena, Jones scored his first career NBA points in a 126–111 win over the Charlotte Hornets.
+On February 1, 2017, in his first game for the Warriors at Oracle Arena, Jones scored his first career NBA points in a 126–111 victory over the Charlotte Hornets.
 He appeared in 10 regular-season games and four playoff games during the 2016–17 season.
-The Warriors were crowned champions in 2017 after defeating the Cleveland Cavaliers 4–1 in the NBA Finals.
-The 2017–18 season saw Jones appear in 15 regular-season games and four playoff games, as the Warriors returned to the NBA Finals, where they won their second straight championship.
-During his first two seasons, he received multiple assignments to the Santa Cruz Warriors, Golden State's G League affiliate.
+The Warriors won the 2017 NBA Finals after defeating the Cleveland Cavaliers in five games.
+The Warriors finished the playoffs with a 16–1 record, the best postseason winning percentage in NBA history.

+The 2017–18 season saw Jones appear in 15 regular-season games and four playoff games, as the Warriors returned to the NBA Finals, where they won their second straight championship over the Cavaliers in a four-game sweep.
+During his first two seasons, Jones received multiple assignments to the Santa Cruz Warriors, Golden State's G League affiliate.

 Jones became the starting center for the Warriors in 2018–19, starting in 22 of the Warriors' first 24 games.
 On December 1, 2018, he suffered a torn left pectoral muscle in a 111–102 loss to the Detroit Pistons.
 He initially was ruled out for the season after undergoing surgery to repair the muscle.
-He returned to action during the Western Conference Finals.
+Jones returned to action during the Western Conference Finals.
 The Warriors went on to reach the 2019 NBA Finals, where they lost to the Toronto Raptors in six games.

 Atlanta Hawks (2019–2020)

-On July 8, 2019, Jones, along with a 2026 second-round pick, was traded to the Atlanta Hawks in exchange for Omari Spellman.
+On July 8, 2019, Jones and with a 2026 second-round pick were traded to the Atlanta Hawks in exchange for Omari Spellman.

 Phoenix Suns (2020–2021)

-On November 30, 2020, Jones signed a 2-year deal with the Phoenix Suns.
+On November 30, 2020, Jones signed a two-year deal with the Phoenix Suns.
 In 14 games, he averaged 1.6 points and 1.3 rebounds per game.

 On February 23, 2021, Jones was waived by the Suns.

 Los Angeles Lakers (2021)

 On February 26, 2021, Jones signed a 10-day contract with the Los Angeles Lakers.
-On March 11, the Lakers signed him to a second 10-day contract.
+On March 11, the Lakers signed him to another 10-day contract.

 Sacramento Kings (2021–2022)

-On April 7, 2021, Jones signed a 10-day contract with the Sacramento Kings and ten days later, he signed a second one.
-On April 28, he signed a multi-year deal with the Kings after appearing in six games, including two starts.
+On April 7, 2021, Jones signed a 10-day contract with the Sacramento Kings.
+He signed a second one 10 days later.
+On April 28, Jones signed a multi-year deal with the Kings after appearing in six games, including two starts.

 Return to the Lakers (2022–2023)

-On July 1, 2022, Jones signed with the Los Angeles Lakers.
+On July 1, 2022, Jones signed a two-year deal with the Los Angeles Lakers.